 Several health conditions generate symptoms that affect sleep.
 For example, daytime drowsiness could be a side effect of medication.
 Depression can also cause seniors to feel tired during the day or face difficulty sleeping at night.
 Insomnia may also be related to hormonal changes that occur with age, and waking up several times during the night to use the restroom could be caused by an underlying health condition.
 If your loved one suddenly starts napping during the day, talk to his or her physician to identify any underlying physical or emotional causes that should be addressed.

-Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality in-home care.
-Oakville families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.
+Seniors can face a variety of challenges as they age, many of which can be mitigated with the help of professional in-home caregivers who provide high-quality home care.
+Oakville, ON, families trust in Home Care Assistance to help their elderly loved ones age in place safely and comfortably.